Frequently Asked Questions

 No, graduating students do not need tickets to attend the ceremony they are assigned to participate in.
 If graduate students are attending a different ceremony as a guest, a ticket is required.

 Children who are 3 years of age and older must have a ticket to attend the ceremony.
 Children ages two years and under are NOT required to have a ticket but will need to be held in the lap of an attendee.
-Strollers may NOT be placed in aisles within the guest seating area.
+Strollers are NOT permitted inside of the Edmunds Center.

 Additional guest tickets will NOT be distributed beyond the initial six tickets allocated to each eligible participant.